Multifamily Affordable Housing Decarbonization Toolkit

 Tenant Engagement

-Often, owners face capacity challenges that inhibit their ability to engage tenants in retrofitting strategies and plans that will help the building meet decarbonization goals.
-The lack of up-front and consistent engagement can pose barriers later when tenant behavioral changes play a more significant role in achieving energy consumption and decarbonization targets.
+Often, owners face capacity challenges that inhibit their ability to engage tenants in retrofitting strategies and plans to meet building decarbonization goals.
+The lack of up-front and consistent engagement can pose barriers later when tenant behavior plays a more significant role in achieving performance targets.
 The adoption of energy-efficient electric systems remains the technical key to building decarbonization; however, tenants will ultimately be the ones using these systems, and their consumption will be critical to building performance.
-Engagement efforts can effectively empower tenants with an understanding of building operations, carbon emissions, and the influence of their energy consumption.
+Engagement efforts can empower tenants with an understanding of building operations, carbon emissions, and the influence over their energy consumption.
 Solutions that emerged from the workshops to enhance tenant engagement and education efforts include:

-• Educational Campaigns: To gain tenant buy-in, owners and CBOs can work hand in hand to develop effective communication materials to share with tenants regarding proposed upgrades, timelines, and project benefits that will affect tenants.
-California’s Solar on Multifamily Affordable Housing Program, for example, partners with the California Environmental Justice Alliance, Asian Pacific Environmental Network, and the Environmental Health Coalition to support owners with tenant education materials to directly educate tenants about the benefits of solar, workforce opportunities, and how to understand their utility bills after solar installation.
-The program partners effectively advocate for community priorities that inform program design, serving as a model for how other similar programs and organizational support can serve tenants through community-based education.
+• Educational Campaigns: To gain tenant buy-in, owners and CBOs can work hand in hand to develop effective communication materials to share with tenants regarding proposed upgrades, timelines, and project benefits that could impact tenants.
+California’s Solar on Multifamily Affordable Housing Program, for example, partners with the California Environmental Justice Alliance, Asian Pacific Environmental Network, and the Environmental Health Coalition to support owners with tenant education materials relating to the benefits of solar, workforce opportunities, and understanding utility bills after solar installation.
+The program partners advocate for community priorities that inform program design, serving as a model for how other community-based education programs and organizational support can serve tenants.

 • Messaging and Language Access: CBOs can play an active role in supporting owners to ensure that all communication with tenants is clear, inclusive, and accessible.
 For example, CBOs can work with owners to provide communication materials in multiple languages, engage building staff in cultural competency trainings, and facilitate language interpretation services during important tenant interactions.